Luizerko/indigenous_clusters_and_communities/CLUSTERING.md

   Parameters and results for <i>DINOv2</i> models fine-tuned on <code>categoria</code>.
 </p>

 For `povo`, we observed that *DINOv2* struggled more than *ViT* on the original, imbalanced dataset, achieving lower accuracy and weaker recall and precision.
 However, it benefited more dramatically from the rebalancing step.
-Once trained on the balanced dataset, *DINOv2* not only caught up with *ViT*’s performance, it surpassed it.
+Once fine-tuned on the balanced dataset, *DINOv2* not only caught up with *ViT*’s performance, it surpassed it.
 The model reached a test accuracy of nearly 4 points higher than *ViT*’s best result on the same task.
 Similarly, the precision and recall scores also improved.

 An interesting trend emerged when we introduced layer freezing.
 Unlike *ViT*, where freezing harmed performance, *DINOv2* models benefited from freezing a significant portion of their layers.
 With 80% of the layers frozen, we achieved the best results on `povo`.
 This strongly suggests that *DINOv2*'s early layers encode features that generalize more effectively, and that the model can adapt well to our dataset with minimal fine-tuning - focusing only on higher-level representations.
 This is a notable distinction from *ViT*, where full fine-tuning was important to achieve the best results.